What is EMDR?

-EMDR is a set of standardized protocols that incorporates elements from many different treatment approaches.
-Ashley is trained in EMDR (Eye Movement Desensitization and Reprocessing) which works well addressing trauma, post traumatic stress disorder (PTSD) and phobias.
-According to the EMDR International Association (EMDRIA), EMDR has helped millions of people of all ages relieve many types of psychological stress.
+Ashley is trained in EMDR, which works well addressing trauma, post traumatic stress disorder (PTSD) and phobias.
+According to the EMDR International Association (EMDRIA), EMDR has helped millions of people in all age groups relieve many types of psychological stress.

 What can therapy do for me?

 There are a variety of benefits that can come from therapy, and they tend to be individualized.
 Therapists are there to provide levels of support, teach certain skills, and help patients discover new coping strategies for things like anxiety, depression, stress, or even creative blocks.